Aamir1551/CompSwap/README.md

 9. **Transfer Tokens to Other Accounts**
    - In `COMPToken`, use the `transfer` function to send tokens from the consumer account to the provider and verifiers:
-     - For provider:
+     - For provider, pass in:
        ```
        0xProviderAddress, 1000000000000000000000
        ```
-     - For verifiers (repeat for each verifier address):
+     - For verifiers (repeat for each verifier address), pass in:
        ```
        0xVerifierAddress, 500000000000000000000
        ```